Legal, Privacy, Cookies

 Policy with Respect to Children

 Our websites are not directed to individuals under the age of 16, and we request that individuals under 16 not provide Personal Data to Global Shares through any Global Shares website.
 If we learn that we have collected the Personal Data from a child under 16, we will take steps to delete the information as soon as possible.
-If you are aware of a user under the age of 16 using a Global Shares website, please contact us at firstname.lastname@example.org.
+If you are aware of a user under the age of 16 using a Global Shares website, please contact our Data Protection Officer at the details set out below.